jcalado/rt-4d-fw-beta/README.md

 # Changelog

+- Beta 21
+  - Updated allowed DMR range in the 400MHz to match official 3.14.

 - Beta 20
   - It is now possible to update the DMR with this firmware instead of reverting to the official one.